turingschool/backend-curriculum-site/module4/projects/express_sweater_weather/express_sweater_weather_rubric.md

 ### Documentation

-NOTE - we will be evaluating both your FE project from Mod4 and your API completed in Mod3 for this category.

 - 4: Developer satisfies all criteria below in section three.
 Developer contributes additional information.
 This includes links to their agile board and any available production links.

 - 3: A thorough README is found in all related repositories.
 A README contains sections such as Introduction, Initial Setup, How to Use, Known Issues, Running Tests, How to Contribute, Core Contributors, Schema Design, and Tech Stack List.
-If the product is front-end focused, screenshots of the application will be required.
 Each section is thoroughly filled in with important information for visitors of your application's repo.

 - 2: A thorough README is found in all related repositories.
 A README contains sections such as Introduction, Initial Setup, How to Use, Known Issues, Running Tests, How to Contribute, Core Contributors, Schema Design, and Tech Stack List.
 Each section is not filled out thoroughly, or some are missing.